 The Inprint Margarett Root Brown Reading Series is one of the best author series in the nation featuring award-winning writers of fiction, poetry, and creative nonfiction.

 - Seating in the reserved section for each of the seven readings.
-Seats held until 7:25 pm.
+Seats held until 7:25 pm, at which time all unclaimed seats will be released to the general public.

-- Recognition as a “Season Subscriber” in each reading program.
+- Recognition as a “Season Subscriber” in each reading program and on the Inprint website.

 General Admission Tickets

-Tickets for individual readings are $5 each—unchanged since 1980—and are available online.
-Tickets for each reading go on sale at noon the day following the latest reading.
+Tickets for individual readings are $5 each—unchanged since 1980—plus a small service fee, with the exception of the reading by Ta-Nehisi Coates, at which tickets are $30 and include a copy of his new novel The Water Dancer.
+Tickets for each reading go on sale online through the Inprint website at 12 pm noon the day following the latest reading.
 Seats provided are general admission, not assigned or reserved.
 Purchasing a ticket guarantees seating in the theater, but you must be in your seat by 7:25 pm.
 Check the event pages for each reading for on sale dates.

 Student and Senior Citizen (65+) Tickets